wusai2333/trib/doc/labs.md

   the content it points to is always valid.
 - Identifier that starts with
-  a capital letter is *public* and visible to other modules; others are *private* and only visible inside its module.
+  a capital letter is *public* and visible to other packages; others are *private* and only visible inside its own package.
-- *Inheritance* is done by
-  compositions of anonymous members.
+- *Inheritance* is done by compositions of anonymous members.
 - Virtual functions are binded via *interfaces*.
 Unlike Java, *interface* does not require explicit binding (via the *implements* keyword).
 As long as the type has the set of methods implemented, it can be automatically assigned to an inteface.
 As a result, it is okay to write the implementation first and declare the interface afterwards.
 - Circular package dependency is not allowed.

 ## The Tribbler Story